jangocheng/rasp-tv-api/README.md

-rasp-tv
+Overview
 =======

-A mobile web app that plays videos through my Raspberry Pi
+A Go REST api that can play/stream videos from my raspberry pi